ericstewart/threat-intelligence/readme.md

 This project keeps [Architecture Decision Records](https://adr.github.io) to document why many decisions were made.
 View them in the [`docs/decisions`](docs/decisions/) directory.

 There were also a number of resources used in building this for reference and ideas.
-See [citations](citations)
+See [references](/references.md)

 ## Building/Running